blackrab369/Versaas-ai/ZTO_Projects/ZTO_Demo/README.md

-# Zero-to-One Virtual Software Inc.
+# Virsaas Virtual Software Inc.

 A fully autonomous virtual software company with 25 AI employees working to build a profitable, million-dollar software product in under 180 days with $0 outside capital.